 A large number of Shopify Plus (Shopify's enterprise offering) merchants use a product called Avalara AvaTax for managing sales tax when selling online.
 Avalara's products have long been considered one of if not the best in this category.

 While Shopify and Avalara are two separate companies with two separate products, the Shopify Plus market almost experiences them as one.
 The Shopify team knows how to support Shopify merchants who use Avalara and vice versa.
 The integration is seamless and value-additive for both companies, and is basically built in to Shopify Plus.
 There's even documentation about AvaTax in Shopify's documentation.

 Best of all, the synergy between Shopify Plus and AvaTax creates an exceptional experience for the merchant, who has a complex job to do making sure sales taxes are correctly collected on their orders.

 Every cross-product experience is different, and every cross-product experience will not eventually get to a fully-realized "brand" integration.
 Cross-product experiences only need to be as sophisticated as is required to get the user's job done.

 But, pay attention!
 What you (software vendor) think is getting the user's job done and what the user thinks may differ.

 It's also not a straight line that is consistently applied to every case.
 While generally speaking, you shouldn't try to tackle UI integration before mastering data integration, these aren't hard rules.
 The extent to which each layer applies to a given case (including whether it does at all) is unique and should be considered as such.

-Creating effective inter-product experiences is an interdisciplinary journey that requires the product team's insight about the user, the engineering team's technical ability, the business development team's ability to build relationships, and support from the rest of the organization.
+Creating effective cross-product experiences is an interdisciplinary journey that requires the product team's insight about the user, the engineering team's technical ability, the business development team's ability to build relationships, and support from the rest of the organization.